manas-raj999/MaleParikshan/README.md

 ---

-*Made at KIIT University for India Innovates 2026*
+*Made with ❤️ for India Indian Men*